-Line 25.
+Line 26.
 A penalty of \$500 is assessed to any S corporation that fails to file a composite return for all of its nonresident shareholders (PL 211-2007 SEC.
 27, 44, 58).
 If the S corporation fails to include all nonresident shareholders on the composite return, remit that penalty here.

-Line 26.
+Line 27.
 If line 22 is greater than zero, add lines 22 through 25 and enclose a separate remittance for the total amount owed for each Form IT-20S filed.
-Payment to the Indiana Department of Revenue must be made in U.S. funds.
+Payment to the Indiana Department of Revenue must be made in U.S. funds and can be made via INTIME, DOR's e-services portal at intime.dor.in.gov.

-Line 27.
+Line 28.
 If the total of lines 16 through 21 exceeds line 15, subtract lines 23 through 25 from line 22.
 If the result is less than zero, this is the net overpayment.
 Note.
 If penalties and interest are due because of delinquent filing or payment, the overpayment must be reduced by these charges.
 If the result is a balance due, enter the difference on line 26.
 An S corporation's overpayment credit may not be carried over to the following year; any overpayment amount will be refunded.